 Introduction / History

 The Mali people are known as growers of flowers and vegetables.
 In India most are Hindu, but in Pakistan they are usually Muslim.
 A sizable minority converted to Islam during the eras of the Delhi Sultanate and Moghul Empire.
 Most of the Muslim Mali moved to Pakistan during the Partition of 1947.
 A smaller group remained in India.
-The Muslim Mali are part of the Shudra or the fourth caste of laborers.
-Some claim to be Rajputs although they are seen as Shudras by the higher castes.
+The Muslim Mali are part of the fourth caste of laborers.
+Some claim to be Rajputs although they are seen as low caste by the higher castes.
 Flowers and garlands play a large part in Hindu life ceremonies especially weddings.
 Muslims do not make flowers a big part of their life ceremonies.
 As a result, many Muslim Mali grow vegetables, sugarcane and lentils along with flowers.
 The primary language of the Muslim Mali in Pakistan is Punjabi.

 What Are Their Lives Like?